ruby-concurrency/concurrent-ruby/md/scheduled_task.md

 ## Scheduling

-The scheduled time of task execution is set on object construction.
-The first parameter to `#new` is the task execution time.
+The *intended* schedule time of task execution is set on object construction with first argument.
 The time can be a numeric (floating point or integer) representing a number of seconds in the future or it can ba a `Time` object representing the approximate time of execution.
-Any other value, a numeric equal to or less than zero, or a time in the past will result in an `ArgumentError` being raised.
+Any other value, a numeric equal to or less than zero, or a time in the past will result in an exception.

+The *actual* schedule time of task execution is set when the `execute` method is called.
+If the *intended* schedule time was given as a number of seconds then the *actual* schedule time will be calculated from the current time.
+If the *intended* schedule time was given as a `Time` object the current time will be checked against the *intended* schedule time.
+If the *intended* schedule time is now in the past an exception will be raised.

 The constructor can also be given zero or more processing options.
 Currently the only supported options are those recognized by the